 Here are three Wabash men at a recent spring training baseball game at Talking Stick Field in Scottsdale, AZ.
 The game was between the Diamondbacks and the Rockies.
 The occasion was actually an outing of Wabash vs DePauw alumni.
 Sadly there were only three from Wabash and many more from that other school.
 After the photo was taken, another graduate from class of '53 came up, but the others had left.
 So here are Thom Feit '62, Robert Rae '77 and Roger Colehowen '65

+25 schools in the nation with the best college professors.
 The Center for College Affordability and Productivity complied the list by looking at composite teaching scores that schools received from RateMyProfessors.com

-Oklahoma Wesleyan University again topped this list, but as CBS Moneywatch reported many of the schools are hardly household names.
+Oklahoma Wesleyan University again topped this list, but as CBS

-The top five also included North Greenville University, U.S. Military Academy, Carleton College, and Northwestern of Iowa.
+top five also included North Greenville University, U.S. Military

 Wabash College has been rated a “Best Value College” and one of the “Best in the Midwest” by the Princeton Review.